nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 1. User executes `module add c/CS2113T n/Software Engineering e/A`\
    i. `Click` receives user's input.\
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse user's input into a `Command`.
-2. Creating `AddModuleCommand` object.
+2. Create `AddModuleCommand` object.
-3. Executing command.\
+3. Execute command.\
    i. `AddModuleCommand` finds `indexOfCode`, `indexOfName`, `indexOfMc` and `indexOfExpectedGrade` in user's input\
    ii. `AddModuleCommand` checks if there are duplicate prefixes in the command or not.
 If yes, throw `DuplicateModuleParamException`\
    iii. `AddModuleCommand` calls `getModule()` to create a new `module` based on user's input\